jason3j/bjstatistics/README.md

 Jason and Brian tearin' it up.

-to start serving up page from cwd type python -m SimpleHTTPServer 8000
+to start serving up page from cwd of public type - python -m SimpleHTTPServer 8000